 Little Claus – A loving boy, nearly eight years old.

 Claus – A man of peace, goodness, and love.

 Awgwa Sisters – A pair of bumbling, stumbling, evil-hearted creatures.

 Peter Knook – An Immortal who looks after the animal world of Burzee.

 Setting: The play takes place in the Forest of Burzee, a clearing in Laughing Valley and various locations in a small village.

 Performance Royalties are based on theater particulars.
 Please fill out an application for a personalized quote.

-The required materials for The Life and Adventures of Santa Claus include:
+The Authorized Materials/Rehearsal Package for The Life & Adventures of Santa Claus includes: